shubhajitroy123/INNVerS/README.md

 ## VNN Neural Network Verification Competition (VNN-COMP 2022) Version

-Source code (written in Python3) is in the /src/ directory.
-Three bash scripts have been defined in the /vnncomp_scripts/ directory as per competition rules.
+Source code (written in Python3) is in the ./src/ directory.
+Three bash scripts have been defined in the ./vnncomp_scripts/ directory as per competition rules.

 1. The script install_tool.sh installs the tool, prerequisites included.
 (No manual installation steps needed.)
 2. The script prepare_instance.sh prepares an instance to be executed.
 3. The script run_instance.sh runs the tool on a given instance and stores the result in a plaintext file.

+The ./run_in_docker/ directory contains a Dockerfile and the corresponding run_in_docker.sh script from vnncomp-2021 repository for docker testing (see the directory README.md for details.)
+For a sanity check of the tool, a run_examples.sh script has been provided that runs an acasxu benchmark as well as two custom benchmarks prepared by the authors.